architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 ### 2. Content generation for the home page

-At the moment, the home page of our distribution just show a static HTML file.
+At the moment, the home page of our distribution displays just a static HTML file.
 Let's make it more dynamic by generating it on the fly with Lambda@Edge so that the cards with the highest rating appear on the top and also a short card description pop ups over the image on mouse hover.

+The home page is available at:
 https://d123.cloudfront.net/

 #### 2.1 Create a lambda function

 Create a Lambda function similar to the previous one.

+Name it `ws-lambda-at-edge-generate-home-page`.

-Name it `ws-lambda-at-edge-generate-home-page` and use JavaScript code from [ws-lambda-at-edge-generate-home-page.js](./ws-lambda-at-edge-generate-home-page.js) as a blueprint.
+Use JavaScript code from [ws-lambda-at-edge-generate-home-page.js](./ws-lambda-at-edge-generate-home-page.js) as a blueprint.
+Take a moment to familiarize yourself with the function code and what it does.

 ![x](./img/12-function-created.png)

 #### 2.2 Validate the function works with test-invoke in Lambda Console

-Click "Test" and configure the test event.
+Click `Test` and configure the test event.
+You can use "CloudFront Simple Remote Call" event template.

 Specify `/index.html` as the value of the `uri` field.

 ![x](./img/13-configure-test-event.png)